bekou/ad_data/README.md

 # eacl-2017-code-dataset

-The dataset and the code used in the paper
+# README #

+This repository contains code used for dependency parsing and information about how to obtain the dataset presented in:

 Reconstructing the house from the ad: Structured prediction on real estate classifieds.